 • Nearshore outsourcing:

 Nearshore development involves outsourcing work to companies that are in relatively close proximity to the outsourcing company.
-Nearshore outsourcing allows easier coordination and facilitates closer working relationships between both parties.
+Nearshore outsourcing allows for easier coordination and facilitates closer working relationships between both parties.

 • Offshore outsourcing: